Table of Contents

 SIGCHI will exist until dissolved by the Council of ACM as provided in the ACM Bylaws.

-(a) SIGCHI’s Elected Officers are the President, the Executive Vice-President, the Vice-President for Membership and Communications, the Vice-President for Finance, and two Vice-Presidents At Large.
+(a) SIGCHI’s Elected Officers are the President, the Executive Vice-President, the Vice-President for Membership, the Vice-President for Communications, the Vice-President for Finance, the Vice-President for Accessibility, and two Vice-Presidents At Large.
 SIGCHI also has four appointed officer positions: The Vice-President for Publications, the Vice-President for Conferences, and the Vice President for Chapters, and the Vice-President for Operations.
 All officers must be members of SIGCHI and of ACM.
 The Elected Officers are elected for three-year terms beginning July 1 of the election year.
 Appointed officers are appointed in a manner specified below.
 No elected officer may hold the same office for more than two consecutive terms.
 There is no term limit for appointed offices.

 (b) The President is the principal officer, being responsible for leading SIGCHI and managing its activities.
 To ensure continuity of leadership, the President serves as Past President during the tenure of the succeeding President.
 The duties of the President include: